First order phase transitions within Weyl type of materials at low temperatures: Abstract

 \section{Abstract}

 We analyze the possible dynamical chiral symmetry breaking patterns taking place within Weyl type of materials.
 Here, these systems are modeled by the (2+1)-dimensional Gross-Neveu model with a tilt in the Dirac cone.
-The optimized perturbation theory (OPT) is employed in order to evaluate the effective potential at finite temperatures and chemical potentials, beyond the traditional large-$N$ limit. {}Finite $N$ corrections show that a first-order phase transition boundary, missed at large-$N$, exists in the regime of low temperatures and large chemical potentials.
+The optimized perturbation theory (OPT) is employed in order to evaluate the effective potential at finite temperatures and chemical potentials beyond the traditional large-$N$ limit.
+The nonperturbative finite-$N$ corrections generated by the OPT method and its associated variational procedure show that a first-order phase transition boundary, missed at large $N$, exists in the regime of low temperatures and large chemical potentials.
 This result, which represents our main finding, implies that one should hit a region of mixed phases when exploring the low-temperature range.
-The associated first order transition line, which starts at $T=0$, terminates at a tricritical point such that the transitions taking place at high-$T$ are of the second kind.
+The associated first order transition line, which starts at $T=0$, terminates at a tricritical point such that the transitions taking place at high $T$ are of the second kind.
 In particular, we discuss how the tilt in the Dirac cone affects the position of the tricritical point as well as the values of critical temperature and coexistence chemical potential among other quantities.
 Some experimental implications and predictions are also briefly discussed.